 Fresh Herb Salt is so easy to make.
-The perfect way to preserve all those wonderful garden/market herbs.
+The perfect way to preserve all those wonderful garden and market herbs.

-Recently a good friend of mine messaged me and asked if I had ever heard of fresh herb salt?
+Recently a good friend of mine messaged me and asked if I had ever heard of herb infused salt?
 Other than processed seasonings you find at the store, I said no. Well, this got me curious as to what she was talking about.
-She had seen them at the local market, so I had to find out what these were.
+She had seen them at the local market, so I had to find out what herb salt is all about.

 After some research on the web, I found out that this has been done for years.
 This is a way to preserve fresh herbs.
 It seems to be very popular in Quebec and eastern Canada.
 Also known as Herbes Salées, it is made around the world, and there are slight variations as to how this is done.